trizin/NFT-Marketplace-on-Avalanche/README.md

 Pretty simple!
 If this looks unfamiliar to you, you shall take a look at [hardhat guides](https://hardhat.org/guides/deploying.html).

-Do not forget note the addresses, as we will need them afterward to interact with the contracts.
+Do not forget to note the addresses, as we will need them afterward to interact with the contracts.
 ![deployed](images/deployed.png)

 # React App